About us

 The Team

 Laura Yvonne Zielinski.
 Laura is the Founder and President of the Space Arbitration Association.
 She is Senior Counsel at Holland & Knight in Mexico City and specializes in commercial and investor-State arbitration, with a particular focus on Public International Law, including International Space Law.
 She studied at Sciences Po in Paris, Columbia Law School in New York (Parker Scholar, Harlan Fiske Stone Scholar), and completed the Strategic Space Law Course at McGill University.
-She is qualified to practice law in Paris, New York and Mexico.
-She regularly speaks and publishes on topics related to disputes in the space sector and co-founded the Space Arbitration Association in 2021.
-She is currently writing a doctoral thesis on Investment Protection of Space Assets under International Law under the supervision of Prof. Dr. Stephan Hobe at the University of Cologne.
+She is qualified to practice law in Paris, New York and Mexico, and is currently writing a doctoral thesis on Investment Protection of Space Assets under International Law under the supervision of Prof. Dr. Stephan Hobe at the University of Cologne.

 Dr. Julian Scheu.
 Julian is Junior Professor of Public Law, International Law, and International Investment Law at the University of Cologne.
 He manages the International Investment Law Centre Cologne (IILCC) and focuses on international economic law, European law, international dispute settlement, and comparative administrative law.
 One of his research projects concerns the application of investment treaties in outer space.
 He is acting as an advisor to the Space Arbitration Association.